Trace forms on the cyclotomic Hecke algebras and cocenters of the cyclotomic Schur algebras: Abstract

 \section{Abstract}

-We define a unified trace form $\tau$ on the cyclotomic Hecke algebras $\mathcal{H}_{n,K}$ of type $A$, which generalize both Malle-Mathas' trace form on the non-degenerate version (with Hecke parameter $\xi\neq 1$) and Brundan-Kleshchev's trace form on the degenerate version.
+We define a unified trace form $\tau$ on the cyclotomic Hecke algebras $\mathscr{H}_{n,K}$ of type $A$, which generalize both Malle-Mathas' trace form on the non-degenerate version (with Hecke parameter $\xi\neq 1$) and Brundan-Kleshchev's trace form on the degenerate version.
 We use seminormal basis theory to construct an explicit pair of dual bases for $\HH_{n,K}$ with respect to the form.
-We also construct an explicit basis for the cocenter of the corresponding cyclotomic Schur algebra, which shows that the cocenter has dimension independent of the ground field $K$, the Hecke parameter $\xi$ and the cyclotomic parameters $Q_1,\cdots,Q_\ell$.
+We also construct an explicit basis for the cocenter (i.e., the $0$th Hochschild homology) of the corresponding cyclotomic Schur algebra, which shows that the cocenter has dimension independent of the ground field $K$, the Hecke parameter $\xi$ and the cyclotomic parameters $Q_1,\cdots,Q_\ell$.